BuddhaBob/erasmus-sds/README.md

 # erasmus-sds
 Application for erasmus students to fill out their learning agreement with hosting university's courses.
-We will use C# and HTML/CSS and Javascript.
-We will also have a MSSQL database.
+We will use C# .net core and HTML/CSS.
+We will also have a SQLite database.

 ## Roles and Responsibilities
 Describe the role and responsibilities of each member of the team here.